carlosvin/tanstack-router-prod-app/README.md

 # Example of an Opinionated TanStack Router App

-This is an example representing some of the [code conventions and guidelines in this blog post](https://carlosvin.github.io/tanstack-router-opinionated-conventions-production-react-apps/).
+This is an example representing some of the [📖 code conventions and guidelines in this blog post](https://carlosvin.github.io/tanstack-router-opinionated-conventions-production-react-apps/).

 You can [preview the resulting site here](https://carlosvin.github.io/tanstack-router-prod-app/).